armchair-traveller/armchair-traveller/README.md

 ### Tech / Uses

 I proactively seek technologies that excite me, whether through how they solve my pain points, better my workflow, or improve team productivity.
-Even if a particular technology is not exciting to me, I make sure to learn about things that are gaining momentum in the web development world so I can keep up (and in the off-chance that they have a perfect use case for what I do).
+Even if a particular technology is not exciting to me, I make sure to learn about things that are gaining momentum in the web development world so that I can do my work as a developer better (and in the off-chance that they have a perfect use case for what I do).

 <details>
 <summary>Specifics</summary>